Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

-David W. Goodman, M.D. is Assistant Professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
-He is also Director of the Adult Attention Deficit Disorder Center of Maryland in Lutherville and Director of Suburban Psychiatric Associates, LLC.
+David W. Goodman, MD, is assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
+He is also director of the Adult Attention Deficit Disorder Center of Maryland in Lutherville and Director of Suburban Psychiatric Associates, LLC.
 A 1983 graduate of Albany Medical College of Union University, Dr. Goodman completed a medical/psychiatric internship at Baltimore City Hospital and his psychiatric residency at The Johns Hopkins Hospital in 1986.
-Dr. Goodman has continued a full time clinical practice focusing on the diagnosis and treatment of mood disorders, adult Attention Deficit/Hyperactivity Disorder, Anxiety Disorders.
-For over 25 years, he has been teaching psychiatric residents at The Johns Hopkins Hospital.
-Dr. Goodman has presented over 600 lectures to primary care physicians, psychiatrists, medical specialists and the general public.
-His psychiatric commentary has been featured on national (ABC World News, CNN Ander son Cooper 360, ESPN Sports Center) and regional television around the country, PBS and
+Dr. Goodman has continued a full-time clinical practice focusing on the diagnosis and treatment of mood disorders, adult ADHD, and anxiety disorders.
+For over twenty-five years, he has been teaching psychiatric residents at The Johns Hopkins Hospital.
+Dr. Goodman has presented over 600 lectures to primary care physicians, psychiatrists, medical specialists, and the general public.
+His psychiatric commentary has been featured on national (ABC World News, CNN Anderson Cooper 360, ESPN Sports Center) and regional television around the country, PBS and

-Journal, New York Times, USA Weekend Magazine, Boston Globe, BusinessWeek) and radio
+Journal, New York Times, USA Weekend, Boston Globe, BusinessWeek) and radio

 multi-site Phase II and III drug trials for the treatment of adult ADHD and major depression.
 He is the lead

 author on the largest adult ADHD trial published and the lead author on the largest

-psychiatric journals.
-He continues to treat patients in a full time clinical practice.
+psychiatry journals.
+He continues to treat patients in a full-time clinical practice.

 Zandra L. Maffett devotes her time to global social justice,

-humanitarian and peacemaking issues; and, advocating on behalf of groups whose voices
+humanitarian and peacemaking issues, and advocacy on behalf of groups whose voices

 CHADD-NJ.
-She is a CHADD National Membership & Affiliate Services and Virtual
+She is a member of the CHADD National Membership & Affiliate Services and Virtual

-Chapter Committee Member.
+Chapter Committee.
 When she decided to bring CHADD to three counties

-in Central NJ in 2008, she trained with CHADD National experts to become a
+in central New Jersey in 2008, she trained with CHADD national experts to become a

-In addition to her work with CHADD, Eva is active on several county and state
+In addition to her work with CHADD, O'Malley is active on several county and state

 level councils and committees that closely work with state and private children’s

 mental health services.
-She has presented to the NJ Dept. of Children and Families
+She has presented to the NJ Department of Children and Families

 staff on ADHD and the CMOs/FSOs contracted to the public for behavioral healthcare